ajardolino3/hubitat-ble-gateway/README.md

 NOTE: DO NOT add beacon devices manually.
 Always add them through the app.
 The app will not be able to work with beacon devices unless they are added by the app.

+NOTE: If your beacon is not showing up, try enabling the option for non-compliant device support.
+Discovered that beacon apps (e.g. Android Simulator Beacon app) do not transmit according to the
+Bluetooth BLE standard specification.
+Enabling this option will alter the advertised data so the beacon can be detected.

 You can now configure your Hubitat Hub to automate events based upon the presence (or absence) of your beacons!

 # BLE Gateway Driver Specification